KeisGSmit/5IngredientFoods/README.md

 ## Acknowledgements

-- I was able to dynamically add content fields and recieved inspiration from [Sanwebe](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery)
+- I was able to dynamically add content fields and received inspiration from [Sanwebe](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery)
-- To be able to add the instructions and ingredients as an array to my collection in MongoDB, [Miklos](https://github.com/Sarosim) helpped me
+- To be able to add the instructions and ingredients as an array to my collection in MongoDB, [Miklos](https://github.com/Sarosim) helped me
 - [Igor](https://github.com/bravoalpha79) assisted me in being able to get data to show up in recipe.html
 - My family were the users who were interviewed
-- [How to dynamically add html elements](//https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) for my Jquery in my JavaScript file
+- [How to dynamically add html elements](//https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) for my JQuery in my JavaScript file
-- [Tim Nelson](https://github.com/TravelTimN) helpped me with user authentication via the login and registration system.
+- [Tim Nelson](https://github.com/TravelTimN) helped me with user authentication via the login and registration system.